 This year has seen a dramatic increase in the number of questionable police shootings.
-While it’s unclear that more cops are opening fire, viagra generic decease what is known is the nearly ubiquitous use of cell-phone cameras is capturing these actions as never before.
+While it’s unclear that more cops are opening fire, what is known is the nearly ubiquitous use of cell-phone cameras is capturing these actions as never before.
 This new reality is standing 1984’s “Big Brother is Watching” on its head as little brother is watching too.

-This most recent video this time from North Charleston, buy viagra SC, shows unarmed Walter Scott, a black man, being repeatedly shot in the back by white police officer Michael T. Slager.
+This most recent video this time from North Charleston, SC, shows unarmed Walter Scott, a black man, being repeatedly shot in the back by white police officer Michael T. Slager.
 The person who shot the video, Feidin Santana turned the video over to Scott’s family attorney.
 The video was posted online and went viral and that’s where we are today.